How a Professional Photographer Looks at a Food Photo

 Tim's Reply to Me

 It’s just making you aware of the depth that goes into our level of work.
-If you were taking a writing class for fiction or a painting class, part of it is technique and part of it is learning the process.
+If you were taking a writing class for fiction or a painting class, part of it is technique, and part of it is learning the process.

 This is how you learn.
 Be loose and spontaneous as you work.
 Mistakes are great.
 Mistakes lead to better pastures.

-My Final Takeaway About Tim's Remarks
+My Final Takeaway From Tim's Remarks